French Onion Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Key ingredients & substitutions for French Onion Soup Recipe
+Ingredient Notes for Classic French Onion Soup Recipe

 - Salt and pepper | Add kosher salt and freshly ground black pepper to taste.